-Q: What are Health Insurance Premium Tax Credits (HIPTC), Premium Tax Credits (PTC), or Advanced Premium Tax Credits (APTC)?
+Q: What are Health Insurance Premium Tax Credits, Premium Tax Credits, or Advanced Premium Tax Credits?

-If you or another member of your household received any advanced payments of premium tax credits, you must file a federal income tax return.
+If you or a household member used tax credits, you must file a federal income tax return.

 Q: Who will receive a 1095-A from Washington Healthplanfinder?

-Q: I signed up for a Qualified Health Plan through Washington Healthplanfinder.
-What forms will I need to submit with my federal tax return?
+Q: If I received a 1095-A, what forms do I need to submit with my tax return?

 IMPORTANT!
-If you don’t file your federal taxes correctly, you may not be eligible to get tax credits in future years!
+If you don’t file your taxes correctly and on time, you may not be eligible to get tax credits in future years.

-Q: What is the IRS Form 8962 and what do I need to do with it?
+Q: What is IRS Form 8962 and what do I need to do with it?

-IRS Form 8962: Premium Tax Credit is used to reconcile the premium tax credit you may have received to lower your monthly premium and determine if you received the right amount.
-You will use the information on your 1095-A to complete Form 8962.
+IRS Form 8962: Premium Tax Credit is used to reconcile any tax credits you may have used to lower your monthly premium and to determine if you received the right amount.
+You’ll use the information on your 1095-A to complete Form 8962.

 Q: How can I get my 1095-A?

-Q: I forgot to report a change in my income or my family size (such as, getting married or having a baby) that happened in 2015.
+Q: I forgot to update my household size (such as, getting married or having a baby) last year.
 What should I do?

-Q: Why does the monthly premium amount on my 1095-A not match the premium amount on the bill I receive from my insurance company every month?
+Q: Why is the premium amount on my 1095-A different from the premium amount on the bill I get from my insurance company every month?

 Q: What if information is incorrect or missing from my 1095-A?

-If you think there is an error on your 1095-A, submit a correction request online.
+If you think there’s an error on your 1095-A, submit a correction request online.

 Q: How do I know if I was enrolled in a catastrophic health plan?

-If you were enrolled in a catastrophic health plan, you will not receive a 1095-A. Instead, you should check a box on your tax return to confirm that you have minimum essential coverage.
-Below is a list of the 2015 catastrophic health plans:
+If you were enrolled in a catastrophic health plan, you won’t receive a 1095-A. Instead, you should check a box on your tax return to confirm that you had minimum essential coverage.